-Rangers rally for 4-3 win in 10th vs extra-struggling Twins
+Imperfect 10: Rangers rally past extra-struggling Twins 4-3

 FILLING UP

-With the news from Minnesota Gov. Tim Walz that capacity limits on outdoor gatherings will end on Friday, the Twins were excited about the prospect of more fans at Target Field.
+With the news from Minnesota Gov. Tim Walz that capacity limits on outdoor gatherings will end Friday, the Twins were excited about the prospect of more fans at Target Field.
 They’ve played in front of crowds of slightly under 10,000 people so far.

-“If we find a way to do it comfortably and safely, I think the atmosphere will improve in a big, big way, and I think that it’s going to help us too on the field,” manager Rocco Baldelli said.
+“If we find a way to do it comfortably and safely, I think the atmosphere will improve in a big, big way, and I think that it’s going to help us too on the field,” Baldelli said.

 TRAINER’S ROOM

-Rangers: RHP Kohei Arihara was scheduled for a bullpen session to test the sore middle finger on his pitching hand and on track to rejoin the rotation on Saturday barring any discomfort.
+Rangers: RHP Kohei Arihara, who has been working through a sore middle finger on his pitching hand, remains on track to rejoin the rotation Saturday.

-Twins: Buxton put on the brakes with a grimace while running out a grounder in the ninth, walking away gingerly with apparent discomfort in one of his leg muscles.
+Twins: Buxton put on the brakes with a grimace while running out a grounder in the ninth and was removed from the game with a strained hip.
+His status was announced as day to day.

 UP NEXT

-Rangers: RHP Mike Foltynewicz (1-3, 4.32 ERA) starts the opener of a three-game series at Seattle on Friday night.
+Rangers: RHP Mike Foltynewicz (1-3, 4.32 ERA) starts the opener of a three-game series Friday at Seattle.
 RHP Chris Flexen (2-1, 3.33 ERA) takes the mound for the Mariners.

 More AP MLB coverage: https://apnews.com